What’s on the Ballot?

 A qualified write-in candidate is a person who has submitted the required documentation to run for office, but whose name does not appear on the ballot.
 The only write-in votes that can be counted are votes for qualified candidates.

-A list of qualified write-in candidates will be available online approximately 10 days before each election.
+See a certified list of qualified write-in candidates for the September 14, 2021, California Gubernatorial Recall Election (PDF).
 Copies of this list will also be available at every polling place and Voting Center.

 To vote for a qualified write-in candidate who is not listed on the ballot, write the candidate's name in the space at the end of the candidate list and fill in the oval.